karam-y/CS411/NearBUY/README.md

 $npm install angular —save
 ```
 3. Third, for the pure front end.
 Install bootstrap.
 You can install this here: <http://getbootstrap.com/getting-started/#download>
-⋅⋅*Install the package with the link Download Bootstrap.
+*Install the package with the link Download Bootstrap.
 We want the compiled version.
 When you download you get a folder with three subfolders: css, fonts, js.
-⋅⋅* PUT THESE FOLDERS IN THE SAME DIRECTORY AS YOUR PROJECT LOCATION.
+* PUT THESE FOLDERS IN THE SAME DIRECTORY AS YOUR PROJECT LOCATION.
 4. Fourth, I HIGHLY HIGHLY HIGHLY suggest you download some sort of text editor.
 I use [sublime] and its super easy but if you find one that suits you stick with it.
 [sublime]: https://www.sublimetext.com